martinrusev/imbox/README.md

 mailbox
 =======

-Small Python library for reading inbound email and parsing the content to JSON
+Small Python library for reading IMAP email boxes and parsing the content to JSON